-Solar is an environment-friendly way of producing energy by installing PV panels on rooftops or land.
+Solar energy is an environment-friendly way of producing energy by installing solar PV modules on rooftops or land.
 However, the solar PV modules require large amounts of space to be installed on.
 On an average, the PV plant requires 4 acres of land for fixed tilt per MW and 5 to 6 acres for single axis plant.
 In order to meet the requirement of land, there is a tendency to end up using agricultural land, which is a counterproductive use of good land.

 Some regions in India and around the world have intermittent or no access to electricity.
 Solar energy, with a life of around 25 years and almost no moving parts, can help meet the electricity requirements.
 Acquisition of land for the plant is a hassle and the large tracts on which the plant has to be built may be expensive or difficult to acquire, especially considering the ever growing population.

 The requirement of large plots of land also attracts restrictions under the ‘Land (Ceiling and Regulation) Act’.

 Installing solar PV plants on water bodies using special floatation devices to carry the PV modules and other equipment, can resolve many issues related to land requirements